the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 - [ ] 1 get the evaluation tests to pass

 Less important
-- [-] 2 develop code to create IAM lines from IAM source data
-    - [ ] load in train/val/test ids in IamDataset
-- [ ] 2 add metadata.toml for Brown corpus
 - [ ] 2 add tests for training (but don't run them in circleci)
 - [ ] 2 add to lab 5: output sample predictions every epoch so that they can be reviewed in weights and biases
-- [ ] 3 add tqdm progress bar to urlretrieve (some of the downloads take a while)
 - [ ] 3 make a flag for overfitting on one batch
 - [ ] 3 train a baller IAMLines model
 - [ ] 3 explain Pipenv in lab1.md